Electronic structure of TiSe$_2$ from a quasi-self-consistent G$_0$W$_0$ approach: Numerical results

+Looking at the results for Ar and c-BN we immediately see that the $G_0W_0$ results are not so sensitive to which KS potential is used.
+The EXX potential increases the KS gap by around 1 eV but this leads only to a small increase of 0.2-0.3 eV in the $G_0W_0$ gap.
+By optimizing $\a$ we find a gap in between ($\a=0.57$ for Ar and $\a=0.25$ for c-BN).
+These values are consistent with RPA in a sense that both RPA and the hybrid functional give the same gap when evaluated with the orbitals of the optimized local hybrid potential.
+We note that the H-$G_0W_0$ results generally leads to larger values of $\a$.

+In ScN, a $pd$ semiconductor, we see a partially different behaviour.
+First, PBE predicts a semi-metallic ground state with a $pd$ band overlap.
+Including exact-exchange a KS gap of 1.57 eV opens.
+This rather large variation produces again only a small variation at the $G_0W_0$ level.
+However, the behaviour of the correction is opposite as compared to the correction in Ar and c-BN by giving a smaller $G_0W_0$ gap with EXX$_c$ than with PBE.
+This somewhat counterintuitive behaviour was noted already in Ref. \onlinecite{scn}.
+We now look at TiS$_2$ which also has a $pd$ gap.
+We see a similar trend but now the $GW$ variation is larger, ranging from 0.3 eV with EXX$_c$ to 1.18 eV with PBE.
+In this case, the optimization plays a crucial role.
+With 25\% of exchange the gap optimize to 0.82 eV.
+After this study we are now ready to turn to TiSe$_2$.

-The high-$T$ phase PBE band structure of TiSe$_2$ has been published in several previous works.\cite{bianco2015} To allow for comparisons with our new results it is repeated here in Fig.~\ref{pbevsexx}.
-The PBE results differ strongly from ARPES experiments.
-The Se-$p$ -Ti-$d$ band overlap is severely overestimated and even inverted at $\G$, leading to strong $p-d$ hybridization\cite{bianco2015} and excess $d$-electron occupation.
-These large errors in the occupations and the charge density questions the use of a standard PBE/LDA starting-point for $G_0W_0$.
-Similar problems have been found in many materials with localized $d$-states.\cite{vo2,gwldau,cuinsse,cuo}
+The high-$T$ phase PBE band structure has been published in several previous works, but is repeated here in Fig.~\ref{pbevsexx}.
+The PBE (and LDA) result differ strongly from ARPES experiments as analysed in detail in Ref. \onlinecite{bianco2015}.
+Similar to ScN and TiS$_2$ the Se-$p$ -Ti-$d$ band overlap is severely overestimated and, in this case, even inverted at $\G$, leading to strong $pd$ hybridization.\cite{bianco2015} Furthermore, the $p_z$ orbitals corresponding to the flattened $p$-band around $\G$ is pushed above the Fermi level leading to excess $d$-electron occupation.
+These large errors invalidate the use of a standard PBE starting-point for $G_0W_0$.
+If we use PBE as a starting-point for $G_0W_0$, we open a gap of 0.37 eV between $\G$ and L (see Table I).
+The band gap is actually a bit smaller since we also found 'mexican hat' features around $\G$ similar to those reported in Ref. \onlinecite{cazzaniga2012}.
+These features are found already in the HF term but disappears as soon as the orbitals are updated.\cite{hellgrenbaima17}